-The Faculty's research is recognized internationally for its prominence and for its impact in understanding manufacturing and tailoring of nanomaterials and nanodevices for application in environmental and human health research, environmental fate and transport of nanomaterials, and environmental implications of nanomaterials.
+Our faculty’s research is recognized internationally for its prominence and impact in understanding manufacturing nanomaterials and nanodevices.
+The research is tailored for application in environmental and human health research, environmental fate and transport of nanomaterials, and environmental implications of nanomaterials.